Starmer urges calm and unity in the face of Trump’s Greenland threats

 “This is a moment for the whole country to pull together, so I warmly welcome the support we’ve had with regards to Greenland and the proposed tariffs from the Leader of the Opposition (Kemi Badenoch).
 I thank her for her support.”

-He had earlier insisted the “right way to approach an issue of this seriousness is through calm discussion between allies”.
+He also insisted the “right way to approach an issue of this seriousness is through calm discussion between allies”.

 “Any decision about the future status of Greenland belongs to the people of Greenland and the Kingdom of Denmark alone.
 That right is fundamental,” he continued.